 Here’s how they did it.

 How were account based pensions assessed and rated?

-Canstar assesses account based pensions using a methodology which takes both performance and features into consideration.
-Star Ratings are given to individual investment options based on their performance, rather than overall products with multiple investment options.
+Canstar assesses account based pensions using a methodology that takes both performance and features into consideration.

 - Cash – 0% growth assets

 - Conservative – comprised of between 20% and 39.99% growth assets